sebivenlo/esd-2024-github-actions/assignments/exercise-6/README.md

     - **Trigger the Workflow**: Set it to run on pushes to the `main` branch.
     - **Call the Reusable Workflow**:
         - Use the `uses` keyword to reference the reusable workflow.
-        - Provide the required inputs such as the Node.js version.
+        - Provide the required inputs such as the Java version and distribution.

 ### 4. Verify the Workflows
 1. **Commit and Push Changes**: